-In the Boroughs and older villages, development should be encouraged that complements, rather than detracts from, the existing character of historic areas.
+In the Borough and older villages, development should be encouraged that complements, rather than detracts from, the existing character of historic areas.
 In older areas, new buildings should be placed with setbacks from the road/street that are like nearby older buildings.
 To the maximum extent feasible, parking should be located to the rear or side of buildings.
 If desired, the Traditional Neighborhood provisions of the State Planning Code could be used to require that new construction be consistent with existing buildings (such as requiring parking to be to the side or rear of buildings and requiring front porches for new homes).

-In the planning area this designation encompasses 717 acres or 1.1% of the total land area.
-This land use designation is located in the more densely populated areas that are serviced by existing sewer and water infrastructure.
+In the planning area this designation encompasses 2,430 acres or 5.6% of the total land area.
+This land use designation is located sporadically throughout the region along major routes and within the more densely populated areas that are serviced by existing sewer and water infrastructure.

-Agriculture
+5. Agriculture